smastrom/react-rating/README.md

 - **Use any SVG**: No headaches, icon fonts or packages to install in order to use your favorite shapes.
 - Unlimited possibilities of customization
 - Zero-config smart half-fill
-- Fully accessible with keyboard navigation and custom/default labels
 - Most common rating shapes included
 - Dead simple per-active-item styling
+- Fully accessible with keyboard navigation and custom/default labels
 - Truly responsive and mobile-first
 - Simple and clean DOM structure
 - Zero-config RTL support
+- Lightweight with zero dependencies
 - Works with SSR
-- Lightweight

 <br/>